 The social assistance system plays an essential role including in the period of unemployment.
 Other social mechanisms only partially replace the tools of the passive labor market policy, such as unemployment allowance.

-Social protection in Georgia combines targeted (subsistence allowances, etc.) and universal elements (universal health care, age pension).
+Social protection in Georgia combines targeted (subsistence allowances, etc.) and universal elements (universal health care, old age pension).
 Targeted social assistance program for vulnerable families also operates in the country.
 The program of targeted social assistance is issued on a differentiated system; the monthly allowance is 30-60 GEL.
 This policy covers about 12% of the population.
 Categorical benefits still make up a significant component of Georgia's social protection system.
 In 2017, one-tenth among the 37% poorest households received this help, which is equal to 79.9 GEL per month.

 Non-contributory old age pension is the most comprehensive and universal element of Georgia's social protection system and constitutes the largest item in the government's social expenditure budget.
 In 2017 59% of all households in Georgia included at least one person of pension age.
 The average amount of pension received per person was 180 GEL per month; it is above the minimum subsistence income.
 Taken as a whole, in 2017, social protection expenditure accounted for 25% of central public spending and consumed 6.7% of GDP.